 Something to Color

 You can grab a pack of crayons for each child from the dollar store, or get some sweet individual packs here.
-You can either pair them with a little coloring book, or just print out a coloring sheet online.
+You can either pair them with a little coloring book (here are some for Christmas, Halloween, or just for fun) or just print out a coloring sheet online.
 Tape or tie them together and call it a day.

 Stickers make a fantastic preschool class gift idea.
 You can either go with a sheet, pack, or small box per child.
 Let your child choose, or grab a holiday set for everyone.

-If you want something with a little more novelty, we also LOVE these little Gingerbread Make-A-Scene sticker sets.
+If you want something with a little more novelty, we also LOVE these little Animal Sticker Sets.
+They’re large enough o look like a gift on their own, but small enough that it doesn’t seem like you went ALL out.
 As a bonus, it might just keep the kids out of their parents’ hair while they wrap up a few holiday tasks of their own.

 Around the big holidays- Christmas, Valentines, Halloween- many retail stores sell packs of coupons for children’s treats.
 Last year, we bought a 20 pack of Free Slurpee Coupons for $5 from 7 Eleven, and for Halloween we paid $5 for 20 Free Frosty Coupons from Wendy’s.
 It’s cheap and easy, and a little something different.